 Licensed Practical Nurse (LPN) or Licensed Vocational Nurse (LVN)

+First, let’s look at what is an LPN exactly.
 Licensed practical nurses provide basic medical care under the supervision of a registered nurse.
 They can perform basic skills such as taking vital signs and giving some medications.
 To obtain state certification as an LPN, you must attend an accredited LPN program which takes around one year to complete.
 After you finish your studies, you must then write and pass the National Council Licensure Examination (NCLEX-PN).
 You can expect to earn a salary after graduation of about $45,000 per year, according to recent data.

 Associate Degree in Nursing (ADN)

 As an ADN you are a registered nurse and have expanded duties above those of the LPN.
 You are responsible for supervising LPNs and CNAs, performing more advanced skills, administering medications, and educating patients and families.
 To obtain state licensure, you must complete an ADN course of study that lasts between 15 months and two years after which you must write the National Council Examination (NCLEX-RN).
 There are many affordable programs at community colleges around the US, so it is a very accessible program.
 You can expect to earn a salary after graduation of about $60,000 per year.

 As a BSN nurse, you are a registered nurse and have the same duties as an ADN.
 This program takes around four years to complete at the college level so it can be quite expensive.
 As with the ADN graduates, you must write the NCLEX-RN after completing your studies to obtain state licensure.
 Many people choose to complete the BSN nursing program instead of the ADN program as it is a requirement for any further advanced studies, such as to become a nurse practitioner or clinical nurse specialist.
 You can expect to earn a salary like that of an ADN after graduation.

 Accelerated BSN Program